 I am the Principal Research Scientist at KenSci Inc. and Affiliate Associate Professor in the Department of Computer Science at University of Washington.
 Previously, I have had academic appointment at the Department of Computer Science at University of Minnesota, Center for Cognitive Science at University of Minnesota and the Indian Institute of Technology – Kanpur.
 I have also worked in applied machine learning in a number of industries.
 My focus is mainly on AI/ML in Healthcare.

-My current research is in interpretable machine learning, application of Artificial Intelligence / Machine Learning in Healthcare and personality emulation.
+My current research is in FATE (Fairness, Accountability, Transparency, Ethics) explainable AI / interpretable machine learning, application of Artificial Intelligence in Healthcare.

 – [November 2019] I am co-chairing the Responsible AI for Healthcare track at the AI for Social Good Symposium in Washington D.C.

 – [October 2019] I am giving a talk Using AI to Simulate the Dead on October 17, 2019 at the Washington State History Museum

 – [October 2019] I am giving a talk at the Global AI Narratives in Middle East and North Africa workshop in Cairo, Egypt organized by the American University of Cairo and University of Cambridge

 – [August 2019] I am co-chairing Heath Day at KDD 2019 and also co-organizing the Data Science in Healthcare workshop in Anchorage, Alaska